fybrik/kfp-components/get_data_endpoints/README.md

 ### Storage for Write and Copy Flows

-[Register a storage account](https://fybrik.io/v1.0/samples/notebook-write/#deploy-resources-for-write-scenarios) in which the results can be written.
+Register a storage account in which the results can be written.
 Example files are provided called kfp-storage-secret.yaml and kfp-storage-account.yaml.
 Please change the values in these files with storage endpoint and credential details.

-Note: Make sure that the endpoint is prefixed with https://
+Note: Make sure that the endpoint you provide includes the protocol prefix, example `https://`, because otherwise datashim will not work.

 ```
 kubectl apply -f kfp-storage-secret.yaml -n fybrik-system
 kubectl apply -f kfp-storage-account.yaml -n fybrik-system
 ```

+Fybrik documentation has more details about how to [create an account in object storage](https://fybrik.io/v1.1/samples/notebook-write/#create-an-account-in-object-storage) and [how to deploy resources for write scenarios](https://fybrik.io/v1.1/samples/notebook-write/#deploy-resources-for-write-scenarios).
+The Fybrik examples create two storage accounts, but in our example one is sufficient.

 ## Usage

-The component receives the following parameters, all of which are strings.
+This component receives the following parameters, all of which are strings.

 Input: